FAQ

 Why a separate docs repository?

 The three runtime repositories have different jobs and release gates.
-A separate GitHub Pages portal gives users one first-10-minute path, one architecture map, one protocol reference, and one release checklist without making any runtime package depend on the docs site.
+A separate GitHub Pages portal gives users one serve-first onboarding path, one architecture map, one protocol reference, and one release checklist without making any runtime package depend on the docs site.